 **After 15 uses with steam and integrated comb vs. Steampod heating plates alone.

 What should I put on my hair before flat ironing?

 Before applying heat to your hair, whether it’s with a curling iron or flat iron, it is essential to always use a heat protectant.
 We recommend Redken’s Extreme Play Safe Heat Protection And Damage Repair Hair Treatment.
-This product works to fortify hair while shielding strands from heat up to 450°F to help keep your hair strong and healthy.
-If you’re looking for a product that will protect your hair and give it volume and body, we suggest using Biolage’s Thermal Active Heat Protectant Spray.
+This product works to fortify hair while shielding strands from heat up to 450 degrees Fahrenheit to help keep your hair strong and healthy.
+If you’re looking for a product that will protect your hair while conditioning, we suggest using Biolage’s Thermal Active Heat Protectant Spray.
 To use the product, simply apply a few spritzes on wet or damp hair before styling.
 It can also be used on dry hair with curling irons, straightening irons, and hot rollers.

 The Best Flat Iron Hairstyles To Try Now

 Searching for the best flat iron hairstyles to try?
 Keep scrolling for 18 of our favorites whether you’re looking for short flat ironed styles or ideas for longer strands.

 If there is one thing a flat iron does best, it’s creating sleek, silky strands.
 Watch TikTok creator and hairstylist Cynthia Dhimdis create straight, sleek hair using the L'Oréal Professionnel Steampod.